v8/v8.dev/src/blog/fast-async.md

   <img src="/_img/fast-async/benchmark-optimization.svg" intrinsicsize="600x371" alt="">
 </figure>

 **`async`/`await` outperforms hand-written promise code now**.
-The key takeaway here is that we significantly reduced the overhead of async functions — not just in V8, but across all JavaScript engines, by patching the spec[^3].
+The key takeaway here is that we significantly reduced the overhead of async functions — not just in V8, but across all JavaScript engines, by patching the spec.

-[^3]: As mentioned, [the patch](https://github.com/tc39/ecma262/pull/1250) hasn’t been merged into the ECMAScript specification just yet.
-The plan is to do so once we’ve made sure that the change doesn’t break the web.
+**Update**: As of Chrome 72, `--harmony-await-optimization` is enabled by default, as [the patch](https://github.com/tc39/ecma262/pull/1250) to the ECMAScript specification was merged.

 ## Improved developer experience